quira-org/Your-First-Contribution/README.md

 Here you add your name (it can be a nickname if you want to!).

-3️⃣  To do this copy the below code and adjust it accordingly:
+3️⃣  Copy the below code and adjust it accordingly:

 ```
             <td align="center">